octobanana/octavia/README.md

 ```

 ## Troubleshooting
 If __octavia__ is not responding to audio being played, make sure your systems default audio capture stream is set to monitor of built-in audio analog stereo, or something similar.
 On Linux, this can be done with the program __pavucontrol__.
 While __octavia__ is running, launch __pavucontrol__.
-Within __pavucontrol__, select the recording tab, then choose monitor of built-in audio analog stereo in the drop down for the capture stream of __octavia__.
+Within __pavucontrol__, select the recording tab, then choose `Monitor of Built-in Audio Analog Stereo` in the drop down for the capture stream of __octavia__.
+Also, make sure the volume slider is set to `100% (0.00 dB)`.

+If the audio being played is very quiet, such as classical music, try decreasing the minimum db threshold with `J` and decreasing the maximum db threshold with `k`.

+If you want greater vertical movement of the bars, try increasing the minimum db threshold with `j` and decreasing the maximum db threshold with `k`.

+If the bars are constantly touching the top, try increasing the maximum db threshold with `K`.

 ## License
 This project is licensed under the MIT License.